 December 15, 2017

-When a document, let’s say a word document needs to be used in court, the way that it was collected must be defensible.
-Meaning that opposing counsel must be convinced that nothing has been deleted or altered.
+When a document, let’s say a Word document, needs to be used in court, the way that it was collected must be defensible.
+That means opposing counsel must be convinced that nothing has been deleted or altered.
 This is done by looking at the metadata.
 When data is not collected in a forensically sound manner, you inherently change the metadata, whether you mean to or not.
-Once opposing counsel objects because of spoiled metadata, it is out and sanctions and/or summary judgment on your case can be right around the corner.
+Once opposing counsel objects because of spoiled metadata, it is out, and sanctions and/or summary judgment on your case can be right around the corner.

 It used to be that data collections were a simple matter of placing documents into a forensic image and then sending it off for review.
-Today the solutions are much more complex and cost-effective.
+Today, the solutions are much more complex and cost-effective.

 For further information on how to use some of the tools that we make available to our clients, please click here to learn more about FTK Imager.